Clover Johnson walked home alone.

 Jeanie looked down at her.
 “If they say yes, I’ll call and come straight home.
 I promise.”
 She leaned down and kissed Mel’s forehead.
 “Don’t forget to drink your juice.”

 Stepping off the porch, Jeanie walked across the yard under an untamed archway of twisting branches.
-She left through the second fence door, next to the shed, turned down the alley, and made her way to the main road.
+Moving past the shed, she exited the yard, turned down the alley, and made her way to the main road, leaving Mel home alone.

 “She’s going to ask the High Practitioner,” Mel told Ruthie.
 Twisting her phone between her thumb and middle finger, it slipped and clattered to the porch.
 Mel shrugged, picked it up, and continued spinning it.
 The Nokia was near impossible to break.